-The NNR will issue a license for a site for construction of an NPS only if full compliance with the dose limits and dose constraints is demonstrated.
+The NNR will issue a license for a site for construction of a nuclear power station only if full compliance with the dose limits and dose constraints is demonstrated.
 The dose limits and dose constraints apply to the concept of a TE, within which any reactor technologies can be accommodated for the required generation capacity at a particular site.